WOA-Project/SurfaceDuo-Guides/InstallWindows/Partitioning-SurfaceDuo2.md

 ### Dangerous section

 Anything in this section is DANGEROUS and may PERMANENTLY damage your phone if you do any step wrong.
 Please carefully read all warnings and all instructions and make NO MISTAKE.
-Do not proceed if late at night or tired.
+Do not proceed if late at night or tired or drunk (yes, we're serious).

 > [!WARNING]
 > !!!!
 Warning reminder !!!!